-An internal procedural control line has been incorporated into the test device to help ensure proper kit performance and reliability.
-However, using external controls is recommended.
-Positive and negative controls, within 25% of the cutoff concentration should produce the expected result.
-For positive controls, only one (1) colored band will appear in the Control Region ( $\mathbf{C}$ ), and no band in the Test Region ( $\mathbf{T}$ ).
-For negative controls, two (2) colored bands will appear, one in the Control Region ( $\mathbf{C}$ ) and one in the Test Region ( $\mathbf{T}$ ).
+An internal procedural control line is incorporated into the test device to help ensure proper kit performance and reliability.
+However, the use of external controls is recommended.
+Positive and negative controls within 25% of the cutoff concentration should produce the expected results.

+For positive controls, only one (1) colored band will appear in the Control Region (C), and no band will appear in the Test Region (T).

+For negative controls, two (2) colored bands will appear, one in the Control Region (C) and one in the Test Region (T).